-The Kentucky Employees Health Plan, in partnership with Humana provides every covered member with the opportunity to complete an HHA that allows them to evaluate their current health status.
+KEHP, in partnership with Humana provides every covered member with the opportunity to complete an HHA which allows them to evaluate their current health status.
 The HHA is the first step on the path to enhanced health.
 It is quick, easy and it delivers information you can use right away, at no additional cost to you.